$\sigma$-locales in Formal Topology: A constructive look at countable sets

 A subset $D\sub S$ is {\bf detachable} if there exists an operation $\chi_D:S\to 2$ (the characteristic function of $D$), where $2$ is the set $\{0,1\}$ of Boolean values, such that $x\in D\Leftrightarrow \chi_D(x)=1$.

-\begin{proposition} A set $S$ is countable if and only if there exists a surjective map $D\twoheadrightarrow S$ with $D$ a detachable subset of $\N $. \end{proposition} \begin{proof} Assume that $S$ is countable and that $\alpha:\N \to S+\bot$ is the ``evidence'' of that (as required by the definition).
+\begin{prop} A set $S$ is countable if and only if there exists a surjective map $D\twoheadrightarrow S$ with $D$ a detachable subset of $\N $. \end{prop} \begin{proof} Assume that $S$ is countable and that $\alpha:\N \to S+\{\bot\}$ is the ``evidence'' of that (as required by the definition).
 Define $D$ = $\{n\in\N \ |\ \alpha(n)\in S\}$, which is detachable (because one can decide to which part of a disjoint union an element belongs).
 The restriction of $\alpha$ to $D$ is a surjection onto $S$.

-Vice versa, given $g:D\twoheadrightarrow S$, define $\alpha(n)$ as either $g(n)$ or $*$ according to whether $n$ belong to $D$ or not (that is, according to whether $\chi_D(n)$ is 1 or 0). \end{proof}
+Vice versa, given $g:D\twoheadrightarrow S$, define $\alpha(n)$ as either $g(n)$ or $\bot$ according to whether $n$ belong to $D$ or not (that is, according to whether $\chi_D(n)$ is 1 or 0). \end{proof}

-Such a characterization has in fact been taken as a definition in \cite{varieties}.
+Such a characterization has in fact been taken as a definition in~\cite{varieties}.
 Classically, of course, every set of natural numbers is detachable and so the previous proposition says just that $S$ is countable if and only if its cardinality is not greater than $\aleph_0$.